rahulrameshnair/rahulrameshnair.github.io/content/post/202405-scaling-effect-tga/index.md

 ---
-title: Influence of sample mass during the synthesis of biochar
+title: Influence of scaling effect from sample mass during the synthesis of biochar
-subtitle: An investigation into the scaling effects during the pyrolysis of biomass in a thermogravimetric reactor
+subtitle: An investigation using a TGA as a lab-scale reactor to synthesize non-graphitizing carbon from biomass

 # Summary for listings and search engines
 summary: Scaling effect due to sample mass influences the synthesis of non-graphitizing carbon such as biochar in lab-scale reactors such as TGA.
 An investigation to reveal how these changes influences the pyrolysis process and resulting carbon structure.